dutzi/dutzi.github.io/content/blog/optimizing-our-build-time/index.md

 tags: ['array', 'findIndex']
 ---

-Where I work (a small-medium startup called [Spot.IM](https://www.spot.im/)) we use Webpack to bundle our products.
+Where I work at (a small-medium startup called [Spot.IM](https://www.spot.im/)) we use Webpack to bundle our products.
 After about 4 years and who knows how many hands contributing to the source code, our main product's build time reached a staggering **90 seconds** for initial build and **14 seconds** for re-build.

 That's 14 seconds you had to wait every time you hit save.